Skip to main content

 Amount

-Enter the fixed amount of the deduction, if applicable.
-Use either percent or amount
+Fixed dollar amount for the deduction, if applicable.
+Use either percent or amount.

 Total Amount

-Total amount is for the entire effective period of a deduction, and may span multiple payrolls or multiple years if applicable.
+Total amount applies to the entire effective period of a deduction, which may span multiple payrolls or years if applicable.
 Use either annual or total limit.

 Start Date